ololiuhqui/magnolia-free-hugo-theme/content/en/_index.md

 1. Install hugo extended, follow [the official installation guide](https://gohugo.io/installation/).
 For using this theme you **DO NOT NEED** to execute `hugo new site`, as you will be cloning an example site in step 2.

-2. Clone the exampleSite and the theme from the repo:`git init && git clone -b exampleSite --recurse-submodules https://github.com/ololiuhqui/magnolia-free-hugo-theme <YourSiteName>` (change \<YourSiteName\> in the command with the name you wanna give to your site).
+2. Get [the latest version of the example site](https://github.com/ololiuhqui/magnolia-free-hugo-theme/releases/latest).
+Download the archive named example-site, it will automatically come with a compatible version of the magnolia theme.

-3. Delete your default `config.toml` from the root folder of your site; the new configurations will be found in `config/_default`.
+3. The site configurations will be found in `config/_default`.
 The main configuration file is `config/_default/config.toml`, but most variables are overwritten or defined by the individual language configuration files (eg. `config/_default/languages/.en.toml`)

 4. Move to your site directory and see the website preview with `hugo serve -D`

 ## How to update ♻

-- From the root directory of your website run: `git submodule update --remote --merge`.
+- Move into the theme folder `cd themes/Magnolia`

+- Run `git checkout <version-tag>`.
+Choose the version tag from the [releases page](https://github.com/ololiuhqui/magnolia-free-hugo-theme/releases). e.g `git checkout v2.0.0`.

+Please check the releases page to make sure the new version of the theme is compatible with your current example-site release.
+Refer to [Semantic Versioning 2.0.0 | Semantic Versioning](https://semver.org/).

 ## How to customize 🎨